AutoViML/pandas_dq/README.md

 <b>Caution:</b> X_train and y_train in Fix_DQ must be pandas Dataframes or pandas Series.
 I have not tested it on numpy arrays.
 You can try your luck.

 - `quantile`: float (0.75): Define a threshold for IQR for outlier detection.
 Could be any float between 0 and 1.
 If quantile is set to `None`, then no outlier detection will take place.
-- `cat_fill_value`: string ("missing"): Define a fill value for missing categories in your object or categorical variables.
+- `cat_fill_value`: string ("missing") or a dictionary: Define a fill value for missing categories in your object or categorical variables.
 This is a global default for your entire dataset.
-I will try to change it to a dictionary so that you can specify different values for different columns.
+You can also give a dictionary where you specify different fill values for different columns.
-- `num_fill_value`: integer or float (999): Define a fill value for missing numbers in your integer or float variables.
+- `num_fill_value`: integer (99) or float value (999.0) or a dictionary: Define a fill value for missing numbers in your integer or float variables.
 This is a global default for your entire dataset.
-I will try to change it to a dictionary so that you can specify different values for different columns.
+You can also give a dictionary where you specify different fill values for different columns.
 - `rare_threshold`: float (0.05):  Define a threshold for rare categories.
-If a certain category in a column is less 5% (say) of samples, then it will considered rare.
-All rare categories will be merged with a category value called "Rare".
+If a certain category in a column is less than say 5% (0.05) of samples, then it will be considered rare.
+All rare categories in that column will be merged under a new category named "Rare".
 - `correlation_threshold`: float (0.8): Define a correlation limit.
-Anything above this limit, the variable will be dropped.
+Anything above this limit, if two variables are correlated, one of them will be dropped.
+The program will tell you which variable is being dropped.
+You can switch the sequence of variables in your dataset if you want the one or other dropped.
 <p>

 ## Maintainers